-Wednesday night saw Carla and I enjoying another night at The Waiting Room finding about more about letterpress printing, paper and other lost arts.
+Wednesday night Carla and I enjoyed another night at The Waiting Room.
+We got to find out more about letterpress printing, paper and other lost arts.

-Simon was keen not to bore us but we insisted he explained some of his more intriguing slides like a fruit shaped Venn diagram and told us about the granite book, and the screen printing nun.
+Simon was keen not to bore us.
+But we insisted he explained some of his more intriguing slides.
+These included a fruit shaped Venn diagram.
+He also told us about the granite book and the screen printing nun.

 Thanks to the LCBA it is now much easier to give book arts a try.
 They run beginners courses and you could then go on to be a member.
 They also offer studio passes which offer 5 days of access over 6 months.
 A number of artists are studio members and use it regularly for binding and printing.
 We were excited to hear that Esme Winters is a regular visitor as her cards were among the first items we stocked for Ink Drops.

 Then we heard from Martin Bewick and Ella Johnston of the Dunlin Press.
 After they’d escaped London for Wivenhoe they naturally set up their own press with the name inspired by the Dunlins who scamper in the margins but work as a group.
 Their first book, Est, is published this month and is a collection of pieces from and about East Anglia.
 It’s more than a book it’s a treasure chest, a time capsule and a psychohistory.
 Then it was time to print, chat, visit the bar and enthuse about equipment.

 Fittingly the item we were printing tonight was from Martin Newall’s contribution to Est.